KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/Installing_Bazzite_for_Desktop_or_Laptop_Hardware.md

 - If you would like to customize any of the options, then press the arrow next to the toggle switch button if available.
 - Installing items from the portal **may take a long time**.

-!!! note

-    If you only check a few items in a category, then it will only install those selected items.
-The switch is only toggled to install **everything** in that category.

 !!! attention

     There is a rare chance you will be asked to setup KDE Wallet or GNOME Keyring and set a password to continue installing items from the Bazzite Portal.